CSRA LIFE SAVER

 Any problems DIRECTLY RELATED TO THE SURGERY will be seen here at no charge.

-DETAILED AFTERCARE INSTRUCTIONS: Feed your animal when you get home.
+Feed your animal beginning the next morning after surgery.
 Start with a small amount of their regular diet and gradually increase the amount of food each half hour, until normal amounts are achieved.
 This lessens the chances of vomiting.
 Make sure they have plenty of fresh water at all times.

 Adult dogs may show a slight cough.
 A depressed, slowly increasing appetite for a few days is not unusual.
 Vomiting, diarrhea or severe depression are causes for concern and you should contact our office initially.
 If we are not available, and it is not an emergency, please leave a message and we will call you back shortly.
 If it is an emergency and we are not available, please contact your local vet or one of the emergency veterinarian clinics immediately.